- MB2-710: Microsoft Dynamics CRM Online Deployment

 - Compare Dynamics CRM Notes and OneNote; identify storage location for OneNote notebooks; configure OneNote integration; integrate Skype and Skype for Business; identify limitations for Skype and Skype for Business; describe Office 365 Groups; identify requirements for Office 365 Groups; integrate Office 365 Groups with Microsoft Dynamics CRM Online

 As well as some of the expected mentioned platforms such as Yammer and SharePoint, the relatively recent Office 365 Groups also makes an appearance.
-Suffice to say, the integration element with other Microsoft applications plays a much bigger role this time around, fitting in with the general strategy behind CRM Online/Office 365.
+Suffice to say, the integration element with other Microsoft applications plays a much more significant role this time around, fitting in with the general strategy behind CRM Online/Office 365.
 That’s great news if you are familiar with the Office 365 platform, but this may present a challenge for those who primarily have CRM On-Premise experience and are looking to make the jump onto CRM Online.
 Fortunately, Microsoft offers free trials of both Office 365 and CRM Online, so you can quite easily spin up a CRM Online instance and Exchange Online, SharePoint etc. so you can get up to speed.

 I’ve already been able to sit and successfully pass MB2-712, so I’ve got my fingers crossed that I will be able to pass all three of other exams too.
 Better start hitting the books soon!